 Shipments and Deliveries: Shipping and delivery drivers can enter at 1346 Saratoga Dr. and follow the signs to Shipping & Receiving for unloading.
 Please review the Shipping and Material Handling procedures here.

-Unloading Assistance: If a forklift is required to unload your exhibit materials directly at your booth, please arrange a delivery window and material handling with SLI Freight.
+Unloading Assistance: If a forklift is required to unload your exhibit materials at your booth (not received at Shipping & Receiving) please arrange a delivery window and material handling with SLI Freight.
 Personal vehicles may be unloaded by hand.

 Teardown and Load Out

 As a sponsor, if you intend to display, operate, or use any of these items shown below, you must obtain prior approval from the Maker Faire Production Team:

 - Heat-producing or open-flame devices, candles, lamps, etc.

 - Electrical, mechanical, or chemical device deemed hazardous by the Fire Department.

 - Internal-combustion engines.